joshrotuna/SQL-Queries/README.md

 Download the *Specialty_Food_Schema.sql* file.
 In your SQL Client Server, execute the code as is.
 This will create the necessary databases and insert the data required.

 **SQL_Coding**
-After executing the schema previously, open the SQL_Coding file and run the code.
+After executing the schema previously, open the SQL_Coding.sql file and run the code.

 ## Authors
 [Joshua Rotuna](https://github.com/joshrotuna)